Close

 President and Executive Officer

-To create healthy living habits, one of our top-priority material issues, we are currently focusing on instilling habits that are directly linked to improved health, such as tooth brushing and hand washing.
-Our objective is to provide the 1 billion people in Japan and across Asia in the regions that the Lion Group serves with products, services and information that help to create healthy living.
+To create healthy living habits, one of our top-priority material issues, we are focusing on instilling tooth brushing and other oral healthcare habits that are directly related to day-to-day health, as well as cleaning and hygiene habits such as hand washing.
+Our objective is to provide the 1 billion people across Asia, including Japan, in the areas that the Lion Group serves with products, services and information that help to create healthy living.
 Going forward, we will accelerate efforts to achieve this objective by increasing collaboration with overseas Group companies.
-Moreover, in the field of oral health, an area of expertise for Lion, we have newly established the Oral Health Product Development Department to develop new products and services using IoT, AI, and other technologies, thus creating new markets and further increasing the scope of our business.
+In particular , in our core oral healthcare business we aim to create new markets and expand the scope of the business through products and services that leverage digital technologies.

 *1 United Nations Environment Programme (2020).
 The Emissions Gap Report 2020.
 Nairobi.